Szymon-Michalak/iOS-Resources/blog/WhatIsAdSYMFile.md

 Some services, like Crashlytics, will automatically re-symbolicate the crash reports for you so they're more human readable.
 This process allows us to ensure our crash logs are obfuscated for everyone else, but still readable and useful to us as developers.

 Simply put, removing these symbols from our executable helps us ensure that our app is not only difficult to reverse engineer, but also allows us to reduce our application’s binary size.
-Then, when needed, we can use the `.dSYM` file to reversethe process.
+Then, when needed, we can use the `.dSYM` file to reverse the process.